MedTreks Rogue River AWLS Wilderness Skills Safari

-Safari-style trips take the river camping to the next level!
-Each afternoon you will show up to a fully set up camp with walk-in tents (night stands, tent runners, cots, pads, and sleeping bags), a shaded hangout area, and a family-style dining area (fulling set up tables under the stars).
+Safari-style trips take river camping to the next level!
+Each afternoon you will show up to a fully set up camp with walk-in tents (nightstands, tent runners, cots, pads, and sleeping bags), a shaded hangout area, and a family-style dining area (fully set-up tables under the stars).

-Enjoy wine tasting, happy hours with appetizers and delicious gourmet meals with some of the finest local ingredients and products.
-On these trips there are extra experienced guides to help with the gear and provide a more personalized service from setting up your tents to hosting a full complimentary bar.
+Enjoy wine tasting, happy hours with appetizers, and delicious gourmet meals with some of the finest local ingredients and products.
+On these trips, extra experienced guides help with the gear and provide a more personalized service, from helping set up your tents to hosting a full complimentary bar.

-The Pacific Northwest’s classic river trip- this trip combines MedTreks workshops with Momentum River Expeditions’ signature river trip style: innovative wilderness camping, creative menus, attention to detail, & hospitality.
+A Pacific Northwest classic river trip, this journey combines MedTreks workshops with Momentum River Expeditions’ signature river trip style: innovative wilderness camping, creative menus, attention to detail, and great hospitality.

 Rogue Camping Trip

 Our trip starts in downtown Ashland, Oregon.
-We will meet out in front of the Ashland Springs hotel.
-Here we will help you pack your dry bags and get any last minute “must haves” at the resort.
-We then head to the river, meet the crew, and do a thorough orientation talk.
+We meet out in front of the Ashland Springs hotel.
+Here we help you pack your dry bags and get any last-minute “must-haves” at the resort.
+We then head to the river, meet the crew, and conduct a thorough orientation talk.
 After loading our gear and ourselves into the boats we push off and head into the Rogue River Canyon.
-For four days we will float the Rogue as it cuts through the remote and wild Siskiyou Mountain Range.
-The canyon is home to abundant wildlife including bear, river otter, dear, bald eagles, and osprey.
+For four days we will float the Rogue as it cuts through the remote and wild Siskiyou Mountain Range: the canyon is home to abundant wildlife including bear, river otter, dear, bald eagles, and osprey.

-The first day includes Rainy falls, and a hike to the historic Whiskey Creek minor’s cabin.
-Each night we will camp along the river on sandy beaches or grassy flats.
-The first afternoon we will float into our first riverside camp and we will have a “camp talk” and go over everything you need to know about our comfortable wilderness camping.
+Day One includes Rainy Falls and a hike to the historic Whiskey Creek miner’s cabin.
+Each night we camp along the river on sandy beaches or grassy flats.
+On the first afternoon, we float into our first riverside camp and then have a “camp talk” and go over everything you need to know about our comfortable wilderness camping.
 In the evening we will enjoy our first dinner and a night under the stars.

-Arrive to your first safari-style camp with walk-in tents fully set up (with cots, sleeping pads/bags, side tables), grab a beverage from the happy hour & appetizer table and pull up a chair to relax and watch the river float by.
+You will arrive at your first safari-style camp to find walk-in tents, fully set up (with cots, sleeping pads/bags, side tables).
+Then grab a beverage from the happy hour and appetizer table and pull up a chair to relax and watch the river float by.

-After a hearty breakfast and plenty of time for a second cup of coffee we will break camp and head down river.
-Day 2 includes windy and Kelsey Creek Canyons, some beautiful side creeks with great swimming options, and for inflatable kayakers one of the best days of rapids.
-The side streams of the Rogue are almost unmatched in there frequency, beauty, and pristine state – we will take time every day to visit at least one.
-We also may stop at historic Battle Bar or Zane Grays Cabin.
-There is a wide variety of camping options for night two depending on water levels and the length of our day on the river.
-After another big dinner (we are well known and proud of our meals!) we will get a good night’s sleep in preparation for a big day three.
-Enjoy delicious, locally-sourced meals.
+After a hearty breakfast and plenty of time for a second cup of coffee, we will break camp and head downriver.
+Day Two includes Windy and Kelsey Creek Canyons, some beautiful side creeks with great swimming options, and – for inflatable kayakers – one of the best days of rapids.
+The side streams of the Rogue are almost unmatched in their frequency, beauty, and pristine state – we will take time every day to visit at least once.
+We also may stop at the historic Battle Bar or Zane Gray’s Cabin.
+A wide variety of camping options are open for night two, depending on water levels and the length of our day on the river.
+After another big dinner (enjoy delicious, locally-sourced meals: we are well known for, and proud of our meals!) we get a good night’s sleep in preparation for a big day three.

-On day three we float through Horseshoe bend and head into the narrow and spectacular Mule Creek Canyon.
-Mule Creek Canyon is one of the most unique canyons in the world, and for many it the highlight of the trip.
-For a short part of the canyon you can float in only a life jacket through its calm swirling waters – there are very few sensations like it.
+On Day Three we float through Horseshoe Bend and head into the narrow and spectacular Mule Creek Canyon.
+Mule Creek Canyon is one of the most unique canyons in the world and for many, it is the highlight of the trip.
+For a short part of the canyon, you can float in only a life jacket through its calm swirling waters – there are very few sensations like it.
 The infamous and feared Blossom Bar rapid follows.
-Blossom Bar was dynamited in the early 1900’s to allow boats passage.
-It is still an impressive rapid but with the proper guiding it is enjoyed by generations of friends and family.
-After Blossom we will float lazily through the beautiful Huggins canyon before spending our last night on the river.
+Blossom Bar was dynamited in the early 1900s to allow boat passage.
+It is still an impressive rapid, but with the proper guidance, it is enjoyed by generations of visitors.
+After Blossom, we float lazily through the beautiful Huggins canyon before spending our last night on the river.
 Arrive at camp, invigorated and ready to relax with a cold beverage or a gentle hike along the Rogue Trail for sunset.

-Morning comes once again with coffee, tea and the sound of birds in the canyon.
+Morning comes once again with coffee, tea, and the sound of birds in the canyon.
 Our fourth day includes yet another scenic inner gorge, beautiful side canyons and swimming holes, some great jumping rocks, and a bald eagle rookery.
-We will also have some of the best opportunities to see Black Bear.
+We will also have some of the best opportunities to see black bears.
 We reach the end of our river trip in the early afternoon.
-You then either load up in our van to make the drive back over beautiful Bear Camp road to Galice Resort or make the short half hour trip to the Oregon coast to continue your vacation.
+You then either load up in our van to make the drive back over beautiful Bear Camp road to Galice Resort or make the short half-hour trip to the Oregon coast to continue your vacation.

 PEOPLE & PLACE

-This trip combines not only our favorite activities: hiking, rafting, yoga…with delicious food and wine, it also takes place in one of our most favorite places in the country.
-The relaxed pace of the 4 day camp trip allows us to fully immerse ourselves in the experience.
-We spend the days relaxing on this incredibly scenic river, arrive at camp to cheerful guides setting up an incredible riverside dining experience and end the day sleeping under the stars to the sounds of the river…it is just magical.
+This trip combines not only our favorite activities – hiking, rafting, yoga, and enjoying delicious food and wine – it also takes place in one of our favorite places in the country.
+The relaxed pace of this 4-day camp trip allows us to fully immerse ourselves in the experience.
+We spend days relaxing on this incredibly scenic river, arrive at camp to our friendly guides setting up an incredible riverside dining experience, and end the day sleeping under the stars to the sounds of the river… it is simply magical.

-Momentum is also known for their food.
-They prepare three course meals featuring local & organic produce and products.
-Their food is incredible: homemade, diverse and served with gourmet river style!
+Momentum is also known for its food.
+They prepare three-course meals featuring local & organic produce and products.
+Their food is incredible: homemade, diverse, and served gourmet river-style!

-This river trips are fully outfitted and include all the personal camping gear- walk-in tents, sleeping pads (over 3″ thick!) and sleeping bags.
-All you need to do is bring your clothes and your toothbrush.
+These river trips are fully outfitted and include all the personal camping gear: walk-in tents, sleeping pads (over 3″ thick!), and sleeping bags.
+All you need to bring is your clothes and your toothbrush.

-Our trip starts in Ashland Oregon.
-Home to the world-famous Oregon Shakespeare Festival and ranked in the top of the “The 100 Best Small Art Towns in America,” Ashland is a cultural hot spot, with award-winning galleries, theaters and restaurants bursting from its seams.
-Nestled at the base of the Siskyou and Cascade mountain ranges, Ashland has a reputation for great outdoor recreation in the city limits and beyond.
-Option to book a few days ahead of time to explore this charming art and outdoor town!
+Our trip starts in Ashland, Oregon.
+Home to the world-famous Oregon Shakespeare Festival and ranked at the top of the “The 100 Best Small Art Towns in America,” Ashland is a cultural hot spot, with award-winning galleries, theaters, and restaurants all bursting at the seams.
+Nestled at the base of the Siskiyou and Cascade mountain ranges, Ashland has a reputation for great outdoor recreation, both in the city limits and beyond.
+Option: book a few days’ arrival ahead of time to explore this charming art and outdoor town!

-It is the home of MedTreks, so we are beyond excited to share this gem of a town and the surrounding area with our guests.
-Upon registration, we provide a detailed list of suggested local hikes, wineries, restaurants and shows that you can enjoy during your visit.
+Ashland is the home of MedTreks, so we are beyond excited to share this gem of a town and the surrounding area with our guests.
+Upon registration, we provide a detailed list of suggested local hikes, wineries, restaurants, and shows to enjoy during your visit.

 The Rogue River: More Than Just Rafting

-The Rogue is one of our most favorite rivers in the world.
+The Rogue is one of our favorite rivers in the world.
 The Wild & Scenic section of this river is particularly special because there is a beautiful trail that runs the entire length of the 40+ mile Wild & Scenic Section.
 This means that in the mornings you can wake up and go for an early morning run.
-You can also have the option of walking the stretch of the river for the day instead of rafting if you are up for a hiking adventure!
+You also have the option of walking the stretch of the river for the day instead of rafting, if you are up for a hiking adventure!
 We will be taking you on some incredible side hikes to amazing waterfalls.
-You will be able to explore crystal clear creaks and fern canyons just steps away from the beach where your tent awaits you.
-It is magical trip that combines the best of any wilderness adventure!
+You will explore crystal clear creeks and fern canyons, just steps away from the beach where your tent awaits you.
+It’s a magical and stunning trip that combines the best of any wilderness adventure!